 With adequate maintenance, your air conditioner can run for 15 years or more.
 But even the best maintained air conditioner will need to be updated at some point.

-When you’re getting started planning for air conditioning installation in Katy, we are aware that the price is at the top of your list of questions.
+When you’re getting started planning for air conditioning installation in Longview, we are aware that the price is at the top of your list of questions.
 The bright side is that buying a new air conditioner may be more reasonable than you think it is, because of rebates, our special offers and financing for qualified customers.
 You’ll also receive better energy efficiency, which will likely pay off over time through less expensive utility bills.

 Here’s what to expect when you’re replacing your air conditioner.